 Most visits to Australia are problem-free for Brits.
 However, when things go wrong, they can go very wrong indeed.
 It’s therefore crucial to have good travel insurance that offers comprehensive coverage.

-If you’re backpacking, you might want to look into a specialist backpacker’s insurance.
+If you’re backpacking, you might want to look into backpacker’s insurance.
 You should also think about the activities you’re going to be taking part in, as they may be very varied.
 Check them against your policy to make sure you’re covered and can have the best holiday possible.
 If you’re not covered for something you want to do, try to find out if there is an add-on you can buy that will give you cover.

 Bring your policy document with you so that you can check your coverage should you spontaneously want to get involved in an activity.
 Australians take safety very seriously, but it is always wise to make sure the activities you’re undertaking are run by licensed groups.